Underground Production of Electromagnetic Dark States by MeV-scale Electron Beams and Detection with CCDs: Conclusions

 \section{Conclusions}

 A novel millicharged particle $\chi$ could conceivably be observed for the described accelerator and CCD-detector set-up.
 This is especially interesting in the unconstrained window between about 0.1\,MeV and 0.5\,MeV seen in Fig.~\ref{fig:milli.window}.
 The region not constrained by galactic direct detection experiments seen in Fig.~\ref{fig:milli.window} as the white hatched area, could be probed.
-Additionally, this can be improved by increasing the energy of the electron beam and/or the electrons on target.
+Additionally, this can be improved by increasing the electrons on target $N_{\text{EOT}}$.
+An increase in the beam energy would also lead to an improvement in the constraining power, however this effect is small compared with higher $N_{\text{EOT}}$.
+When extrapolated to sub-MeV masses, the BDX-like projected limits shown in Fig.~\ref{fig:milli.window} are comparable to ours and could be exceeded by a moderate increase in $N_{\text{EOT}}$.
+The projected LDMX constraints are somewhat stronger than those of this work if extrapolated.

 For EM form factor interactions, however, at a beam energy of 100\,MeV, the predicted events at the detector are well below one for couplings that are not already excluded, as can be seen in Fig.~\ref{fig:events.dipole}.
 For MDM and EDM it is feasible to increase the beam energy and electrons on target enough to move the projected exclusion limits into a yet un-constrained region.
 For AM and CR the predictions are too weak to realistically scale this set-up such that it is able to set new limits on the couplings.

 While this work was being finalised, we acknowledge a similar set-up was investigated by~\cite{Essig:2024dpa} for millicharged particles.
-Our work is complementary with their work insofar as they focused on higher energy beams that allow for production channels other than bremsstrahlung, like meson decay.
+Our work is complementary with their work insofar as they focused on a higher energy beam that allows for production channels other than bremsstrahlung, like meson decay.
 Furthermore, their work did not treat particles with EM form factor couplings.